liserman/archiveRetriever/README.md

 workflow for retrieving web data from mementos stored in the Internet Archive.
 Currently, the package includes the following functions:

--   `archive_overview` generates a calender providing an overview of the available mementos of the homepage in the Internet Archive within a specific time range.
+-   `archive_overview` generates a calendar providing an overview of the available mementos of the homepage in the Internet Archive within a specific time range.
 This function is very useful for getting a quick glimpse of the web data available when planning to retrieve a